kubernetes/enhancements/keps/sig-storage/0661-statefulset-volume-resize/README.md

 Currently kubernetes supports volume expansion as a beta feature since v1.16.
 However, this feature support is only limited to standalone pods and deployments.
 Expansion of volumes associated with a Statefulset is not supported.
-This enhancement proposes to add the ability to resize volumes associated with a StatefulSet via modifications to it's specification.
+This enhancement proposes to add the ability to resize volumes associated with a StatefulSet via modifications to its specification.

 Users will be able to recover from volume expansion failures using the same mechanism as listed in [KEP 1790](../1790-recover-resize-failure/README.md).